jarshamdhir/jarshamdhir/README.md

 * 🌍  I'm based in Montreal
 * ✉️  You can contact me at [jarsham5@gmail.com](mailto:jarsham5@gmail.com)
 * 🧠  I'm learning TypeScript
-* ⚡  I'm Programmer: A machine that turns coffee into code.

 ### Skills